 So you’ve set a budget, decided on bristles, what about brush shape?
 Oval vs. Flat?
 Angled vs. Straight?
 So many options.
 Let’s go through the options offered by Dixie Belle.

-The Dixie Belle Mini and Oval Medium are my go-to brushes, the staples of my collection.
+A 2″ sash brush and Oval Medium are my go-to brushes, the staples of my collection.
 I like an angled brush for a clean edge and angled corners.
 I like the Flat Small, Oval Small, and Round Brushes for detail work, these are good to have in the toolbox to make life easier.

 Sometimes a full-sized brush can be harder in small areas or on small pieces.